Skip links

 During the crash, the brain seeks more of the dopamine boost that the substance brings.
 It is the cause of this vicious cycle of getting high, crashing, and getting high again.
 The brain wants to feel good more and more, that’s why the drug is taken in more copious amounts and more frequently.

 Meditation is known to be one of the best activities that release dopamine naturally.
 When you’re trying to kick a bad habit, you can try meditating, so you have a healthier alternative to consuming illicit substances.
-In a study, the researcher found that participants who meditated have higher levels of dopamine.
+In a study, the researcher found that participants who meditated had higher levels of dopamine.
 It was 65% more than the other group who did not meditate.

 Another essential thing to take note of is that when you regularly practise meditation, you still get to enjoy a healthy amount of dopamine levels.
 So, this means that even when you’re not meditating, you will always feel great.
 Therefore, there’s no need to worry about crashing just like when you were taking illicit substances.